 Being able to ‘bottom line’ your research is an essential skill for researchers.
-To truly engage people with what you are doing there is a need to think creatively about how you talk about your work in a way which makes it accessible to all.
-Increasingly researchers are being asked to talk about their work to non-specialist audiences who may have little knowledge or understanding of the topic or the methods being used.
+To truly engage people there is a need to think creatively about how you talk about your work in a way which makes it accessible to all.
+Increasingly researchers are being asked to talk to non-specialist audiences who may have little knowledge or understanding of the topic or the methods being used.
 There is a temptation to try to tell the whole story from beginning to end rather than to capture its essence.

-The 3 Minute Thesis Challenge© (3MT) is a well-established international competition, developed by the University of Queensland, aimed at PhD students.
-Its focus is specifically on supporting researchers to talk succinctly about their research in a way which engages a non-specialist audience.
+The 3 Minute Thesis Challenge© (3MT) is a well-established international competition, developed by the University of Queensland.
+Its focus is on supporting doctoral researchers to talk about their research in a way which engages a non-specialist audience.

-The Occupational Therapy Doctoral Network are organising a fringe event at this years Royal College of Occupational Therapists Annual Conference on Monday 11th June.“So tell me about your research….” and we are looking for doctoral students interested in taking part.
+The Occupational Therapy Doctoral Network are organising a fringe event at this years Royal College of Occupational Therapists Annual Conference on Monday 11th June.“So tell me about your research….” .
+We are looking for Occupational Therapy Researchers interested in taking part.
 It isn’t exactly a 3MT but will be run along similar lines.
 You will be given 3 minutes to talk about:

 - your research topic

 In a departure from the 3MT, and because we know what a creative community occupational therapists are, presenters will NOT be allowed to use Power Point.
 However they WILL be encouraged to be as creative as they want to be.
 Think props, poems, songs, performance – anything goes as long as it doesn’t take the whole 3 minutes to set up.

 The fringe event is designed to be a fun competition and is being supported by the Elizabeth Casson Trust.